chantzos/__/README.md

 ```

 Its based on a readline implementation (code located at __/Rline/__init__.__),
-which its instance offers support (autocompletion) for commands, history,
+which its instance, offers support (autocompletion) for commands, history,
 arguments, filesystem access, ..., but also bindings to function references
-and even direct access to generic application logic; libraries are free to
+and even direct access to generic application logic.

-know some about their existing environment, and in some cases (for speed and
+Libraries are free to know some about their existing environment, and
-efficiency) there is a direct communication and access by disregarding the
+in some cases (for speed and efficiency) there is a direct communication
-abstraction level (without abusing it); this freedom comes because the inner
+and access, by disregarding the abstraction level (without abusing the
-code is notified when either a function interface or the environment is going
+interface).
+This freedom comes from the fact, either (usually) because
+at some point before, a break point (a try statement in this case) has
+already been set, or because the caller can handle all the conditions of the
-to change.
-S-Lang really helps on a stable interface, because of the function
+called function behavior, or simply because S-Lang really helps on a stable
-qualifiers, that permit to a function to develop logic without changing its
+interface, because of the function qualifiers, that permit to a function
-signature (like the argument number).
+to develop logic without changing signature (like the argument number).

+In any case its inner code, which anyway has some dependencies to other
+abstracted objects, but in many cases some direct calls are desired,
+especially from code, like readline that is good to know quickly, what
+will do with the input.
+Of course this can be easily get out of control,
+but as long there is a sync with the outer interface development (good
+named symbols (functions and variables) can help a bit), no harm enough.

 ## Installation